Seven Toxic Ingredients to Avoid in Cosmetics

 Ammonia is widely used in hair coloring and bleaches, as it helps the dye to hold on to the hair.
 However, although over the years its composition was modified to be more respectful of your scalp, it still causes some issues.

 Of all the chemicals that cosmetic companies use, ammonia stands out as one of the worst.
 Furthermore, as soon as it touches your skin or eyes it reacts with the moisture in them and turns into ammonia hydroxide.
 This, in turn, kills cells by damaging their membranes.
 This leads to inflammation, which causes even more damage.

 This ingredient causes irritation on the scalp and/or hair loss.
-Also, it’s not at all recommended in people who suffer some type of eczema or seborrheic dermatitis.
+Also, it’s not at all recommended for people who suffer from certain types of eczema or seborrheic dermatitis.